Conservation laws and chaos propagation in a non-reciprocal classical magnet: Introduction

-An early study \cite{das2002driven} explored criticality, chaos and control in a lattice of classical Heisenberg spins, with precessional dynamics with distinct exchange couplings for right and left neighbours.
-It was argued there that such manifestly non-reciprocal interactions should arise generically in the presence of a sustained energy throughput, if the underlying lattice was non-centrosymmetric.
-Note that \cite{das2002driven} worked almost entirely with a coarse-grained partial differential equation for the magnetisation density, and not with the parent lattice model itself.
+An early study \cite{das2002driven} explored criticality, chaos and control in the precessional dynamics {of classical} Heisenberg spins, with distinct exchange couplings for right and left neighbours {along one axis in space}.
+Although that work did not offer an exact derivation from a microscopic description, it argued that this manifestly nonreciprocal and non-Hamiltonian dynamics should arise generically in the presence of a sustained energy throughput, if the underlying lattice was non-centrosymmetric {in the distinguished spatial direction}.
+Their work dealt almost entirely with a coarse-grained partial differential equation for the magnetization density, and not with the parent lattice model itself.

-The \textit{canonical} dynamics of classical Heisenberg spins \cite{ma1975critical} $\{\spin_i\}$ on a lattice consists of Larmor precession: $d\spin_n/dt = \gamma \spin_n \times \mathbf{h}_n$, where $\gamma$ is the gyromagnetic ratio and the local magnetic field $\mathbf{h}_n = \partial \mathcal{H} / \partial \spin_n$ arises from interactions with neighboring spins through a Hamiltonian $\mathcal{H} = - \sum_{m,n}J_{mn}\spin_m \cdot \spin_n$.
+The \textit{canonical} dynamics of classical Heisenberg spins \cite{ma1975critical} $\{\spin_n\}$ on sites $n$ of a lattice exhibits Larmor precession: $d\spin_n/dt = -\gamma \spin_n \times \mathbf{h}_n$, where $\gamma$ is the gyromagnetic ratio and the local magnetic field $\mathbf{h}_n = -\partial \mathcal{H} / \partial \spin_n$ arises from interactions with neighbouring spins through a Hamiltonian $\mathcal{H} = - \sum_{m<n}J_{mn}\spin_m \cdot \spin_n$.
 The reciprocal nature of this dynamics is clear: the torque on spin $n$ due to spin $m$ is precisely the negative of that on $m$ due to $n$.
-The model of \cite{das2002driven} amounts to retaining precessional dynamics, with $\mathbf{h}_n = \sum_m J_{mn} \spin_m$, but allowing a nonsymmetric $J_{mn}$. \footnote{Unlike the Dzyaloshinskii-Moriya coupling, this interaction does not mix space and spin.} The dynamics still preserves spin-rotation symmetry but cannot be derived from the Hamiltonian $H$ above, which by construction can receive no contribution from the antisymmetric part of $J_{mn}$.
+The model of \cite{das2002driven} amounts to retaining precessional dynamics, with $\mathbf{h}_n = \sum_m J_{mn} \spin_m$, but allowing a nonsymmetric $J_{mn}$ \footnote{Unlike the Dzyaloshinski\u{\i}-Moriya \cite{dzyaloshinsky1958thermodynamic,moriya1960anisotropic} coupling, this interaction does not mix space and spin.}.
+The dynamics still preserves spin-rotation symmetry but cannot be derived from the Hamiltonian $H$ above, which by construction can receive no contribution from the antisymmetric part of $J_{mn}$.
 In this paper we directly examine the dynamics of the lattice model of \cite{das2002driven}.